Hugh Cornwell: The Stranglers

 Wärmling was soon replaced by Dave Greenfield, who joined in 1975 after answering an advertisement placed in the Melody Maker magazine.
 Cornwell was the lead guitarist in the group and he also sang the majority of songs, with Burnel handling lead vocals on about a third of the band's songs.
 Years later, Burnel recalled that he often sang lyrics written by Cornwell, and vice versa, depending on "who had the best voice for that particular song".

 By 1977, the group had secured a recording contract with United Artists Records.
 They went on to become the most commercially successful band to emerge from the UK punk scene, with numerous hit singles and record albums.
-Cornwell recorded his first studio album away from the group, Nosferatu, in collaboration with the Captain Beefheart's Magic Band's drummer, Robert Williams, in 1979.
+Cornwell recorded his first studio album away from the group, Nosferatu in 1979, in collaboration with the drummer, Robert Williams, from Captain Beefheart's Magic Band.
 Cornwell's first solo studio album, Wolf (1988) was produced by Ian Ritchie with additional production on two tracks by Clive Langer and Alan Winstanley, who had engineered the first three Stranglers albums and produced their fourth studio album, The Raven (1979).

 Throughout his Stranglers career, Cornwell used a Black Fender Telecaster all the way from 1974 until 1989 when he adopted a Gibson Melody Maker for the 10 Tour.
 He also used a Hofner Razorwood for the La Folie Tour in 1981-82 for certain songs which required distinctive sounds.
 He also used a bass guitar when performing "Dead Loss Angeles" on The Raven tour in 1979 and was instrumental in teaching Stranglers bassist Jean Jacques Burnel how to play bass guitar.